rhinstaller/anaconda/docs/boot-options.rst

              it has some stale RAID metadata on it which must be removed using an appropriate tool (dmraid and/or wipefs).

-.. inst.nompath:

-inst.nompath
-^^^^^^^^^^^^

-Disable support for multipath devices.
-This is for systems on which a false-positive is encountered which erroneously identifies a normal block device as a multipath device.
-There is no other reason to use this option.

-.. warning:: Not for use with actual multipath hardware!
-Using this to attempt
-             to install to a single path of a multipath is ill-advised, and not supported.

 .. inst.gpt:

 inst.gpt